gabe-lg/cropps-img/README.md

 <!-- OUTPUT OF MAIN.PY -->
 ## Output
-Once the main.py file is run you should see that following GUI open up<br>
+Once the main.py file is run you should see the following GUIs open up<br>
 <img src="/assets/demo.jpg" alt="demo"> <br>
 The buttons on the GUI have the following functionality:
 - **Print AMR**: prints the Automatic Magnification Reading (AMR)